-Habitat: Wooded areas, mostly coniferous, low to mid-elevations in the mountains.
+Habitat: Wooded areas, mostly coniferous forest, low to middle elevations in the mountains.

 Conservation Status: Not of concern